rensimlab/rensimlab.github.io/showcase.md

 ## Media featuring the Renaissance Simulations
 <iframe width="560" height="315" src="https://www.youtube.com/embed/js6KGG9hJ1I" frameborder="0" allowfullscreen></iframe>

+### First Light in Renaissance Simulations
+A 4-minute narrated scientific visualization of one of the Renaissance Simulations

 ### Seeing the Beginning of Time
 A 48-minute science documentary directed by Tom Lucas.
 Available on Amazon Prime Video.